-This rule is not subject to E.O.
-13045 because it is not an economically significant rule as defined by E.O.
-12866, and because it does not involve decisions based on environmental health or safety risks.
+This rule is not subject to Executive Order 13045 because it is not an economically significant rule as defined by Executive Order 12866, and because the Agency does not have reason to believe the environmental health or safety risks addressed by this section present a disproportionate risk to children.

-X. Paperwork Reduction Act
+XI.
+Paperwork Reduction Act

-A. What is the Paperwork Reduction Act?
+A. What Is the Paperwork Reduction Act?